 Here is the snapshot of the command that will remove one row from the table Student.

-After successful execution of the command 'Delete', one rows will be deleted from the table Student where rollno value is 1.
+After successful execution of the CQL Delete command, one rows will be deleted from the table Student where rollno value is 1.

 Here is the snapshot that shows the database state after deleting data.